MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 -   Column BB: **mothers_age_at_entry** - numeric  (in weeks) - The exact age of the mother at the **first** mating attempt (i.e., timepoint 1).

--   Column BC: **succesful_mate_count** - numeric- The total number of matings that the offspring's parents succesfully undertook over their full life course.
+-   Column BC: **succesful_mate_count** - numeric- The total number of matings that the offspring's parents succesfully undertook over their full life course (i.e., the total number of matings resulting in succesfully hatched eggs).